An Advantage Using Feature Selection with a Quantum Annealer: Methods

 As noted in the Subsection \ref{subsec:mathy}, the ANOVA F-test and chi-squared statistic are the two classical features selection algorithms.
 For a general basis for comparison, the entire data set is also applied to each model.
 Features selected by the quantum feature selection algorithm are denoted by \textit{QFS}, features selected by ANOVA F-test are denoted by \textit{F Test}, and features selected by the chi-squared statistic is denoted by \textit{Chi-Squared}.
 When the entire record of data is applied it is denoted by \textit{Original Data}.

 For robust testing, the following classification models are applied: decision trees, random forests, logistic regression, and k-nearest neighbors, see \cite{bonaccorso2017machine} for more information.
 The classifiers selected for the analysis sample techniques from clustering, weak learners, and kernel-like methods.
 For regression, decision tree regressor, random forest regressor, Adaboost regressor, and k-nearest neighbors regressor algorithms were applied.
 For the modeling analysis a $5$-fold sampling of the data is taken and the results are averaged for each respective algorithm.
+Note that state-of-the-art algorithms require parameter tuning, which has a tremendous effect on model performance.
+To bypass such questions, the application of simpler, yet robust, algorithms were taken for the initial experiments.

 All algorithms applied in the analysis, including preprocessing the data, were written in Python and taken from the Scikit-Learn library \cite{pedregosa2011scikit}.